Gitty-McHubface/sdc-project4/README.md

 ### Distortion Correction

 The first step of the pipeline corrects for camera distortion.
-This is donen using using either computed or save camera distortion coefficients and transform matrix using the `cv2.undistort()` function.
+This is performed using using either computed or previously saved camera distortion coefficients and the transform matrix using the `cv2.undistort()` function.

 | Distorted                                                   | Corrected                                                   |
 |-------------------------------------------------------------|-------------------------------------------------------------|